Side effects of targeted cancer therapy drugs

 - Feeling tired all the time (fatigue)

-Your health care team will watch you closely during treatment and will check your blood cell counts often.
+Your cancer care team will watch you closely during treatment and will check you often.
 Side effects can and should be treated as early as possible.
-It’s important that you tell your health care team about any changes in how you feel or anything you notice that’s new or unusual.
+It’s important that you tell your cancer care team about any changes in how you feel or anything you notice that’s new or unusual.
 Tell them right away so they can treat any problems and try to keep them from getting worse.

 Agha R, Kinahan K, Bennett CL, Lacouture ME.
 Dermatologic challenges in cancer patients and survivors.
 Oncology.
 2007;21:1462-1472.

 Braiteh F, Kurzrock R, Johnson FM.
 Trichomegaly of the eyelashes after lung cancer treatment with the epidermal growth factor receptor inhibitor erlotinib.
 J Clin Oncol.
 2008;26:3460-3462.

 Bryce J, Boers-Doets CB.
 Non-Rash Dermatologic Adverse Events Related To Targeted Therapies.
 Sem Onc Nsg.
 2014;30(3): 155-168.